jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-resetoverlay-description"></a>

 ### ✏ Description:
-Remove all the overlays with the default one.
+Reset to the default overlay, removing all custom overlays.

 <a name="cmd-resetoverlay-parameters"></a>